Updated: Mar 14

 (Courtesy: Muktijuddho e-Archive Trust)

 The next two posters bring to the fore the brave women and men, the liberation warriors of Bangladesh.
-The poster on the left, designed by Pranesh Kumar Mandal, shows a Bengali woman clad in a traditional saree and holding a bayonet.
-The female liberation warriors were often called ‘birangana’ (the valorous woman).
-The image in the poster displays one such ‘birangana’ breaking the barriers of normative gender roles and taking up weapons to free the people of the land.
+The poster on the left, designed by Pranesh Kumar Mandal, shows a Bengali woman clad in a traditional saree and holding a bayonet, breaking the barriers of normative gender roles and taking up weapons to free the people of the land.
 Accompanying the image, the text on the poster reads, ‘bangla’r mayera meyera shokolei muktijoddha’ (the mothers and daughters of Bengal are all liberation warriors).
-Using the same colour palette and style, Nitun Kundu made the poster on the right; displayed here is a male warrior holding a bayonet much in the same way the ‘birangana’ is holding a bayonet in the image on the left.
+Using the same colour palette and style, Nitun Kundu made the poster on the right; displayed here is a male warrior holding a bayonet much in the same way the woman is holding a bayonet in the image on the left.
 The text on Kundu’s poster reads, ‘sada jagrata Bangla’r muktibahini’ (the liberation army of Bengal is ever awake).

 (Courtesy: Liberation War Museum, Dacca)